NZDA proudly trains new hunters.

 Learn about hunting and the outdoors with an instructor who has a proven level of competence through a national training and assessment package.
 Your instructor will pass on their experience and knowledge in hunting following the hunting guidelines of NZDA and Fish and Game NZ.
-For more information see the syllabus.

-The New Zealand Deerstalkers’ Association (NZDA) promotes hunting as a lifetime outdoor activity through the Hunter National Training Scheme (HUNTS).
 The HUNTS training programme is conducted at branch level under the guidance of a national coordinator and is proudly sponsored by Stoney Creek.

 The course is delivered over 16 hours of theory and 4 field days including at least 1 overnight camping trip.

-- Equipment and clothing
+- Equipment and food

-- Bush travel and navigation
+- Travel and navigation

-- Game animal species and hunting techniques
+- Game animal species in New Zealand

-- Firearms safety in a hunting context
+- Firearms use in a hunting context

-- Care for meat and trophy
+- Care for meat and your trophy

 - Preparing for when ‘things go wrong’